orazdow/TrueNum/README.md

 # TrueNumber IoT Client
 <br>

-**A library for arduino-compatibale boards to create data for ioT applications using TrueNumbers,**
+**A library for arduino-compatibale boards to create and program data for ioT applications using TrueNumbers,**

-**and for for remote configuration.**
 ***

 **To install this library:**